coderrio/Coderr.Documentation/docs/client/libraries/aspnetcore-mvc/index.md

 It's great if you do not want to do performance monitoring but still want to make sure that your application is responsive enough.

-To activate the feature, add the following line:
+To activate the feature, add the following line to your startup code:

 ```csharp
 var maxTime = TimeSpan.FromMilliseconds(500);